-- The Other Darrin: Director Fiona Cumming cast different actors for the security guards chasing the companions at the start of Episode One than Peter Grimwade had used at the end of "Logopolis".
+- The Other Darrin: The security guards chasing the companions at the start of Episode One are different than the ones seen in "Logopolis".

 - Out of Order: The increased lead time between seasons meant that this was the first season shot substantially out of order.
 This serial was the fourth shot, after "Four To Doomsday", "The Visitation" and "Kinda".
 John Nathan-Turner claimed that this was to give Davison time to acclimatise to the role before shooting his debut story, but the truth is that the Fifth Doctor's originally intended debut story, "Project Zeta-Sigma", had been abandoned as unworkable, leading to stories set later getting pushed forward in the production schedule whilst a new story was found.

-- Real Life Writes the Hairstyle: Peter Davison's hair is light brown at the end of "Logopolis" and the beginning of this story, when he first appears as the newly regenerated Doctor, but has changed to near platinum blond as he is helped through the field to the TARDIS (though this could be explained as being a post-regenerative side effect).
+- Real Life Writes the Hairstyle: Peter Davison's hair goes from a lightish brown in "Logopolis" and the beginning of this story, when he first appears as the newly regenerated Doctor, but changes to a platinum blond color when he’s helped to the TARDIS.
+This was owed to producer John Nathan-Turner wanting to better distinguish Davison from his predecessor, Tom Baker (it could be explained in-universe as a side-effect of regeneration).

-- The Doctor impersonating his past selves was added when Peter Davison did it as part of his preparation.
+- Throw It In!: The Doctor impersonating his past selves was added when Peter Davison did it as part of his preparation.

-- Peter Davison requested that his character start being credited as "The Doctor" from Season 19 onwards, rather than the traditional "Dr. Who"/"Doctor Who", as the older credit was incorrect in the context of the show's canon.
-This change would be upheld all the way until the 1996 TV movie, before switching back to the credit of "Doctor Who" in the revival series.
-This would again be changed to "The Doctor" once David Tennant took on the role, at his request due to "Doctor Who" being canonically incorrect.
+- Wag the Director: Peter Davison requested that his character start being credited as "The Doctor" from Season 19 onwards, rather than the traditional "Dr. Who"/"Doctor Who", as the older credit was incorrect in the context of the show's canon.
+This change would be upheld all the way until the 1996 TV movie before switching back to the credit of "Doctor Who" in the revival series.
+This would again be changed to "The Doctor" once Davison's future son-in-law David Tennant took on the role, at his request due to "Doctor Who" being canonically incorrect.

 - What Could Have Been: